ddev/ddev/docs/content/users/extend/customizing-images.md

 The `web` container is a Debian image, and its PHP distributions are packaged (thank you!) by [`deb.sury.org`](https://deb.sury.org/).

-Most PHP extensions are built in the `deb.sury.org` distribution.
+Most PHP extensions are built within the `deb.sury.org` distribution.
 You can Google the extension you want, or download and search the [Packages](https://packages.sury.org/php/dists/buster/main/binary-amd64/Packages) list from the `sury` distribution.
 For example, the `bcmath` PHP extension is provided by `php-bcmath`.
 Many packages have version-specific names, like `php7.3-tidy`.

-If you need a package that is *not* a PHP package, you can view and search standard Debian packages at [packages.debian.org/stable](https://packages.debian.org/stable/), or just use Google.
+If you need a package that is *not* a PHP package, you can view and search standard Debian packages at [packages.debian.org/stable](https://packages.debian.org/stable/), or use Google.

 To test that a package will do what you want, you can [`ddev ssh`](../usage/commands.md#ssh) and `sudo apt-get update && sudo apt-get install <package>` to verify that you can install it and you get what you need.
 A PHP extension may require `killall -USR2 php-fpm` to take effect.
 After you’ve tried that, you can add the package to [`webimage_extra_packages`](../configuration/config.md#webimage_extra_packages).